Dear You: Tracks

-Release
+Release and touring

+Album promotion and Monsters of Jaw tour

-Following the making of Dear You, Jawbreaker had six months of downtime until its release; Schwarzenbach complained about the wait, which was driven by Geffen Records' promotional department.
+Following the making of Dear You, Jawbreaker had six months of downtime until its release.
+Schwarzenbach complained about the wait, which was driven by Geffen Records' promotional department.
 Though the band was invited to appear on that year's Lollapalooza, they declined.
-"Fireman" was released as the lead single from Dear You on August 15, 1995, featuring the album version and an edit of the titular track, with "Lurker II: Dark Son of Night" and a cover of the Psychedelic Furs track "Into You Like a Train" (1981) as its B-sides.
-The music video for "Fireman" was released at the start of the month; the song was not the band's choice but they agreed to star in the clip.
-Schwarzenbach said they located a theatre in Oakland, California and painted the room for it.
-Mark Kohr, who worked on the clips for "Basket Case" and "Longview" (1994) by Green Day, directed the video.
-Though it showed initial promise at radio, interest in it quickly dissipated, and MTV dropped the video from its rotation after eight airings.
+"Fireman" was released as the lead single from Dear You on August 15, 1995, featuring the album version and an edit of the titular track.
+"Lurker II: Dark Son of Night" and a cover of the Psychedelic Furs track "Into You Like a Train" (1981) were its B-sides.
+It was issued to mainstream rock and modern rock radio stations in mid-September 1995.
+The music video for "Fireman" was released at the start of August 1995.
+The song was not the band's choice but they agreed to star in the clip.
+Mark Kohr, who worked on the clips for "Basket Case" and "Longview" (1994) by Green Day, was picked by Saltzman to direct the video, which was filmed at the Fox Oakland Theatre in Oakland, California.
+Ozzi noted similarities between it and the Green Day clips, in particular, the choice to have three men playing a song in a tiny room, offset by a saturated colour scheme.
+While Green Day stood out in their videos, the members of Jawbreaker did not in Ozzi's view.
+Though it showed initial promise at radio, interest in the song quickly dissipated.
+MTV dropped the video from its rotation after eight airings.
+Kates chalked this up to the members not being a visually appealing act.

 After initially being scheduled for August 15, and then pushed back to August 29, Dear You was eventually released on the Geffen imprint DGC Records on September 12, 1995.
 An image of a horse is included on the front cover, while a picture of the band is included on the back, which Self said made them come across as "rather menacing".
-The booklet features an image a relative of Pfahler's giving the middle finger.
+The booklet features an image of a relative of Pfahler's giving the middle finger.
+To promote the release of Dear You, Geffen Records organized a cruise ship for Jawbreaker and 250 individuals consisting of journalists, contest winners, and associates.
+It journeyed around the Sausalito, California, harbor and saw the band play a set consisting largely of material from their new album.
+Though the event appeared to go well, upon docking back at the harbor, attendees were leaving promotional copies of Dear You that were made available.
+Ozzi wrote that the party served as a preview of the forthcoming reaction that Dear You received, bouncing between bitterness and disinterest.